ImgBotApp/helen-of-joy/README.md

 Hero image animation done with p5.js

-Static site without any Wordpress integration
+Static site on master and WP integration on "wordpress" branch